4 min read

 That weakens collaboration.

-If AI is going to help teams think better together, the work needs shared memory that is scoped, inspectable, and correctable.
+If AI is going to help teams think better together, the work needs visible, permissioned shared memory that is scoped, inspectable, and correctable.
 Not every passing thought should become permanent context.
 Not every private note should become team memory.
 Not every artifact deserves equal authority.

 Design principles